kbrowngithub/Eat-Da-Burger/README.md

 ### Execution

 ```
-To execute the FriendFinder app locally, from a terminal window cd into the root
+To execute the Eat-Da-Burger app locally, from a terminal window cd into the root
-directory of the FriendFinder app and start the server by typing:
+directory of the Eat-Da-Burger app and start the server by typing:

     node server.js